Roeloff Swartwout: Landowner patent

 On January 23, 1664 – 1667 Governor Francis Lovelace, issued a deed of confirmation to Reolof Swartwout at Wiltwyck (Kingston) at Esopus.
 On May 28, 1686, a survey was taken of 47 acres of land, part of Hurley, on the north side of Esopus Kill laid out for Reolof by surveyor Philipps Welles.
 On Nov.
 12, 1697, Reolof also petitioned for 200 acres land in Ulster County, part of the land called Waghashkenck.

-In 1707, Major Johannes Hardenbergh, a merchant of Kingston, Ulster County, New York purchased from the Nanisionis Indians for the sum of 60 pounds, two million acres or 3,125 square miles of land initially known as the Great Tract.
+In 1707, Major Johannes Hardenbergh, a merchant of Kingston, Ulster County, New York, purchased from the Nanisionis Indians for the sum of 60 pounds, two million acres or 3,125 square miles of land initially known as the Great Tract.
 In April 1708, Queen Anne officially granted a patent to the same land to Hardenbergh and six associates and the Great Tract became known as the Hardenbergh Patent.
 It was bordered on the east by the watershed between the Hudson and the Delaware rivers; on the northeast by a line drawn from the lakes in Pine Orchard to the head of the Delaware River; on the northwest by Lake Utsayantha; on the west by the Delaware River; on the south by a line leaving the Delaware River about twelve miles from north of Port Jervis and reaching the watershed by courses 45 degrees east and north 53 degrees E.

-On July 6, 1708 the Johannis Hardenbergh and patentees sold land in the counties of Ulster and Albany to Roelof Swartwout and 8 associates.
+On July 6, 1708, the Johannis Hardenbergh and patentees sold land in the counties of Ulster and Albany to Roelof Swartwout and 8 associates.
 On October 19, 1708, Queen Anne officially granted the Hurley Patent to the Swartwout and the 8 others.
 On June 11, 1709, Reolof and associates bought an additional tract of land from Hardenbergh Patent.
-On August 25, 1709 Reolof and the 8 associates agreed that "upon the death of one or more of the nine patentees, the lands..shall not be subject to survivorship but shall descend unto the heirs of the patentee, but no part of said lands shall hearafter be divided but in such manner."
+On August 25, 1709, Reolof and the 8 associates agreed that "upon the death of one or more of the nine patentees, the lands..shall not be subject to survivorship but shall descend unto the heirs of the patentee, but no part of said lands shall hearafter be divided but in such manner."

 Personal life

 On August 13, 1657, he married Affien Albertssen Bradt "Eva Bratt" (1633–1689), the daughter of Albert Andriessen Bradt, who was the first Norwegian settler of the Americas.
 Bratt was the widow of Anthony de Hooges, a shareholder and bookkeeper for the Dutch West India Company and one of the first settlers, secretary assistant to Arent van Curler and later commissary of Rensselaerwyck.
-Bratt had five children from her previous marriage: Maria de Hooges Lookermans; Anna de Hooges Hornbeck; Catrina de Hooges Rutgers, who became the grandmother of Henry Rutgers, namesake of Rutgers University; Johannes de Hooges; and Anneken de Hooges Hornbeck.
-Through his wife, he was the brother-in-law of Hilletje Lansing Bratt, the daughter of Gerrit Frederickse Lansing, who was the grandfather of Continental Congress Member John Lansing Jr, the namesake of Lansing, New York and Lansing, Michigan.
+Bratt had five children from her previous marriage: Maria de Hooges Lookermans; Anna (Anneken) de Hooges Hornbeck; Catrina de Hooges Rutgers, who became the grandmother of Henry Rutgers, namesake of Rutgers University; Johannes de Hooges; and Eleonora de Hooges de LaMontagne.
+Through his wife, he was the brother-in-law of Hilletje Lansing Bratt, the daughter of Gerrit Frederickse Lansing, who was the grandfather of Continental Congress Member John Lansing Jr, the namesake of Lansing, New York, and Lansing, Michigan.

 Together, Swartwout and his wife had eight children together, four sons four daughters: